Biocompatibility Testing for Medical Devices

-The aim of biocompatibility testing for medical devices is to show that they are safe to use with human tissues and physiological systems.
+The aim of testing is to show that they are safe to use with human tissues and physiological systems.
 The demonstration is critical for US FDA 510k and MDR CE Marking regulatory submissions for all risk classes and types of medical devices.
 Analytical chemistry, in vitro experiments, and animal models are used to study system biocompatibility.

-We provide a Biocompatibility Testing Service for Medical Devices applying for new MDR CE Marking and US FDA 510k Clearance.
+We provide a biocompatibility testing applying for new MDR CE Marking and US FDA 510k Clearance.
 Our Labs in India, Hong Kong & Israel are accredited.
 We offer quick and economical pricing.
 Bio-compatibility refers to the interaction of medical devices with human tissues and physiological systems during the treatment process.
+Contact Us for guidance.

 • Chemical and Physical nature of the materials used in the construction of the device